astafford2/Web-based-API-Simulator-Developer-Portal/Documentation/Development.md

                 ├── Services\
                     ├── ApiJsonService.cs               # Class that contains teh logic for the ApiJsonController controller ├── CollectionService.cs            # Class that contains the logic for the CollectionController controller
+                    ├── ConsoleService.cs               # Service that extends the IConsoleService interface that lays out methods for making HTTP calls to the Cheetah API
                     ├── EmailService.cs                 # Service that extends the IEmailService interface and lays out the body of the email to be sent
                     ├── EndpointService.cs              # Class that contains the logic for the EndpointController controller ├── IApiJsonService.cs              # Interface that allows the ApiJsonController to use methods available in ApiJsonService
                     ├── ICollectionService.cs           # Interface that allows the CollectionController to use methods available in CollectionService
+                    ├── IConsoleService.cs              # Interface that contains tasks to asynchronsously make console calls to the Cheetah API
                     ├── IEmailService.cs                # Interface that contains a task that asynchronously sends an email ├── IEndpointService.cs             # Interface that allows the EndpointController to use method available in EndpointService
                     ├── ILoginService.cs                # Interface that contains tasks to asynchronously login to Cheetah servers
+                    ├── IParameterService.cs            # Interface that allows the ParameterController to use methods available in ParameterService
                     ├── LoginService.cs                 # Service that extends the ILoginService interface and lays out methods for logging in
-                    ├── IConsoleService.cs              # Interface that contains tasks to asynchronsously make console calls to the Cheetah API
-                    └── ConsoleService.cs               # Service that extends the IConsoleService interface that lays out methods for making HTTP calls to the Cheetah API
+                    └── ParameterService.cs             # Service that extends the IParameterService that lays out methods for editing endpoint descriptions
                 ├── ViewModels\
                     ├── CollectionViewModel.cs                # View Model that contains the context of the Collections stored in the database
+                    ├── ConsoleViewModel.cs           # View Model that contains the context of each parameter and the url of console calls made from the front-end
                     ├── EmailFormViewModel.cs           # View Model that contains the getters and setters for all of the elements to be sent in the email
                     ├── EndpointViewModel.cs            # View Model that contians the context of the Endpoints stored in the database
                     ├── LoginViewModel.cs               # View Model that contains the context of the Login to be used by Login Service